bangbangcon/west/content/Speakers.md

 linkRot is a dance that serves to emulate the physical euphoria that internet content creation permits to the digital decay that comes with loss (or is there even a feeling of loss?).

-**Sarah Nguyen** is a a dancer and a librarian-archivist in training.
+**Sarah Nguyen** is a dancer and a librarian-archivist in training.
 Her research focuses on preserving RSS feeds for podcasts, Git as a scholarly artifact, and using open source programs to document dance.
 Offline, she can be found riding a Cannondale mtb or eating plants.

 ---